LuXCaesium/Obsidian_Brain/Database Fundamentals.md

   - Statistics
 ---

 # Database Internals

-This page aims to summarise the `Databse Internals` and `Designing Data-intensive Applications` highlighting the fundamentals underlying modern databases.
+This page aims to summarize the `Databse Internals` and `Designing Data-intensive Applications` highlighting the fundamentals underlying modern databases.

 ## Transaction Processing & recovery